saisuhas12/Cyber_security_OSINT_tool/README.md

-# Cyber_security_OSINT_tool
+# Cyber Security OSINT Tool

-This is an OSINT tool that checks accounts on Indian websites based on a provided username, email, or phone number.
+This tool is designed for Open-Source Intelligence (OSINT) to check if a user profile exists on popular Indian websites.
+It helps in locating social media, professional, and other platform profiles based on a given username.

-## Features
+## Features:
-- Checks multiple websites to find linked profiles.
+- Scans popular Indian websites for user profiles.
-- Verifies website status and if an account exists.
+- Multithreaded for faster scanning.
-- Gathers available public information.
+- Checks websites like Instagram, LinkedIn, Flipkart, Naukri, and many more.

 ## Installation
 1. Clone the repository: